astronomer/airflow-guides/guides/soda_guide.md

   - duplicate_count(MY_ID_COL) = 0
 ```

-It is possible to add optional check configurations like naming a check or configure warning vs failing conditions:
+It is possible to add optional check configurations like naming a check or configure warning versus failing conditions:

 ```YAML
 checks for MY_TABLE_1: